randalkoene/formalizer/tools/system/top/README.md

 - `index.json`: Edit this file to change the main dashboard.
 - `admin.json`: Edit this file to change the admin dashboard.
+- `legacy.json`: Edit this file to change the legacy dashboard.
 - `granular-controls.html`: Edit this HTML document to change the granular controls dashboard.
 - `integrity.html`: TBD.
 - `select.html`: Edit this HTML document to change the standard Node selection page.